ChamiLamelas/Net2Net/BUGS.md

 - We are unable to deal with dropout because multiple forward calls on a model using dropout during training will randomly 0-out different model parameters, see pytorch note: "Each channel will be zeroed out independently on every forward call." from here: https://pytorch.org/docs/stable/generated/torch.nn.Dropout.html.
 For testing we can disable the dropout
 - There seems to be a bug with either NumPy or PyTorch on Windows because the same code works to deepen with < 10^(-5) error on Ubuntu and it has ~10^(-2) error on windows.
+- As in the Net2Net paper, we only support expansions on models that use ReLU activation.
+This is because ReLU has the special property that: ReLU(ReLU(x)) = ReLU(x).
+This is necessary to make the justification that Net2Net adaptations maintain instantaneous accuracy.

 # WIDENING